Skip to main content

 Zinc contributes to the protection of cells from oxidative stress.

-A source of zinc contains at least 15% of the significant amount 10 mg zinc per day.
+A zinc source contains at least 15% of the significant amount 10 mg zinc per day.

 Sugar substitutes (intense sweeteners)

-Consumption of foods or drinks containing intense sweeteners instead of sugar contributes to the maintenance of tooth mineralisation.
+The consumption of foods/drinks containing intense sweeteners instead of sugar contributes to the maintenance or improvement of tooth mineralisation.

 Sugar-free chewing gum